ManageIQ/guides/ui/toolbars.md

 Toolbars are rendered into JSON by the ManageIQ and then processed by toolbar component from the [ui-components repository](https://github.com/ManageIQ/ui-components)

-For some buttons more complex logic is need to decide if those shall be displayed, enabled, what are the texts etc. In this case we use the key :klass to determine a button class that implements the behavior.
+For some buttons more complex logic is needed to decide if they should be displayed and enabled and what are the texts etc. In this case we use the key :klass to determine a button class that implements the behavior.

 These button classes live under `app/helpers/application_helper/button` and are descendants of `ApplicationHelper::Button::Basic`.